Alejandro Flores

 Alejandro Flores Pinaud (1896–1962) was a Chilean poet, dramatist and actor.
-He was born on February 9, 1896, in Santiago de Chile and died on January 6, 1962.

-Education

-Flores attended the St. Joseph Patron Saint school and the San Pedro Nolasco.
-Being young, he became interested in theater career, but only recognized his true calling when he came into contact with the Spanish actor and poet Bernardo Jambrina.
+In 1946, the Chilean government distinguished his career with the National Art Award.

+Early life

+Flores became interested in theater at a young age.

+He was educated at Patrocinio de San José and San Pedro Nolasco schools.
+He did not do well in school and was expelled from the San Bernardo Non-Commissioned Officer School.

 Career

+Flores was invited to join the Chilean Theater Company in 1915.

+In 1917 he went on tour in Peru and Argentina with Enrique Baguena, Arturo Buhrle, Mario Padin and Bernardo Jambrina.

-He began writing several lyrical pieces, with one of which in 1919 he staged a show that appeared at the Comedy Theatre, entitled "El derrumbe" (the collapse).
+He began writing several lyrical pieces and in 1919 he staged one, "El derrumbe" ("The Collapse") in Santiago.
 He was not only the creator of the script, but he played the lead role.
+The play was successful earning him fame in Chile and Argentina.
 Two years later, his "Malhaya tu corazón" ("Curse your heart"), repeated the success of his debut feature.

+In 1922, he worked for the Mario Padín Company in Argentina.
+That same year he married the Argentinian actress Carmen Moreno Jofré.

+In 1930 he started in Norte y Sur, Chile's first sound film.

-He also made his career in Argentina where, in 1922, he married Carmen Moreno Jofré.
-He was a devoted admirer of the heroes of the Independence of Chile, the reason that led him to become a collector patient of whatever object that may be linked to these heroes.
+He was a devoted admirer of the heroes of the Chilean War of Independence and became a collector of objects linked to these heroes.
 One of the specific manifestations of this sentiment was the creation of the Museum of the Patria Vieja, in a central house of Rancagua, where he resided for some years.
 This museum opened its doors on October 24, 1950.
 The president at the time, Gabriel González Videla, and a good set of authorities and respectable neighbors of the city attended its inauguration.

-Recognition

-In 1946, the Chilean government distinguished his career with the National Art Award.
+They sold the house and its collection two years later to the government of Chile.
+It became part of the Rancagua Regional Museum.

+Flores was the author of two successful books of poetry.